forestdb/forestdb.org/models/PLU-2019-projects.md

 }
 ~~~~

-The possible utterances that  could affect girlfriend's mood
+The possible utterances that could affect the girlfriend's mood

 ~~~~
 // possible utternaces, "null" means slient